nufke/LoxBerry-Plugin-Lox2MQTT/README.md

   * **Miniserver password**: Miniserver password (if enabled, default: empty)

 When saving the configuration, the Lox2MQTT plugin will be restarted automatically.
 Updates to the general Miniserver settings or plugin logging level will also restart this plugin.
 The process status of the Lox2MQTT plugin is shown at the bottom of the configuration page.
-Also
+When the status is colored green, the process is running as expected.
+In case of issues, the text color is red.
+In this case, check the log file for more details.

-**WARNING!** Publishing and subscribing to control state changes will increase the load on your Loxone Miniserver(s) and MQTT server.
+**WARNING!** Publishing and subscribing to control state changes will increase the load on your Loxone Miniserver(s) and MQTT server!

 ## Broadcasting Miniserver state changes over MQTT